koral--/blog/source/2016-10-15-trigger-builds-with-git-tags.html.markdown

 ### GitHub

 You don't have to change anything to get Tag trigger support for your GitHub repository, it just works.
-The only thing you should be aware of is that if you try to `git push --tags` more than 3 tags at a time __GitHub will not send any tag push webhook__!
+The only thing you should be aware of is that __if you `git push --tags` more than 3 tags at the same time GitHub will not send any tag push webhook__!
 If you push one, two or three new tags with `git push --tags` GitHub will send all tags separately and will start separate builds, but if you try to push more than three tags it won't send any webhooks, and so no build will be triggered for the tags.